w0rd-driven/malefactor-php-scanner/README.md

 storage device and delete original the file from your web server.
 A lot of times, these shady files can be reverse engineered to provide a unique insight into the vulnerability.

+Designed for OSX, but can be adapted to your environment by specifying the correct "Console" application to open after scanning. (line:230)

 ## Directions